binhcn/tech-bank/aop.md

-AOP - Aspect Oriented Programming
+### AOP - Aspect Oriented Programming
+- is one of key components of Spring.
+AOP complements Spring IoC to provide a very capable middleware solution
 - AOP complements OOP by providing another way of thinking about program structure
     - The key unit of modularity in OOP is the class, whereas in AOP is the aspect
-- Aspects enable the modularization of concerns that cut across multiple classes.
+- Aspect enables the modularization of concerns that cut across multiple classes.
     - The cross-cutting conerns can be transaction management, logging,... but not business logic
     - Aspect enables the separation of cross-cutting conerns from your actual methods, from your actual business logic
-- is one of key components of Spring.
-AOP complements Spring IoC to provide a very capable middleware solution

-Terminology
+### Terminology
 - Aspect
     - a modularization of a concern that cuts across multiple classes
     - Transaction management is a good example of a cross-cutting concern.